logseq/logseq/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by by contacting the moderators on the [Forum](https://discuss.logseq.com), [Discord](https://discord.gg/KpN4eHY) channel, Tienson Qin (@tiensonqin) on GitHub, or the official [Twitter](https://twitter.com/logseq).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the moderators on the [Forum](https://discuss.logseq.com), [Discord](https://discord.gg/KpN4eHY) channel, Tienson Qin (@tiensonqin) on GitHub, or the official [Twitter](https://twitter.com/logseq).
 We will work with you to resolve the issue promptly.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The Logseq team will maintain confidentiality with regard to the reporter of an incident.